 This success was made possible by Tesla’s innovative direct to consumer business model and complete vertical integration, from their massive battery production facility (the Gigafactory) to their fully owned dealerships.
 Initially, Tesla began selling cars by driving them directly to consumers at their homes, to evaluate and possibly purchase the car.
 It doesn’t get any more direct to consumer than that!

 Tesla’s initial premium offerings, the Model S and Model X, are arguably worth more than their sticker price when compared to other luxury brands.
-The cash price on the Model S starts at $79,500, but Tesla shows tax incentives and gas savings that reduce the effective price to $67,700.
+The cash price on the Model S started at $79,500, but Tesla showed tax incentives and gas savings that reduced the effective price to $67,700.

 The Tesla Roadster, on the other hand, is a luxury purchase that’s difficult to measure in terms of consumer value.
 Tesla has set its Roadster base price at $200,000, with the initial Founder’s Series reservations adding another $50,000 to the price tag.
 Tesla claims the beautiful open-aired vehicle to be “the quickest car in the world,” with top speeds over 250 miles per hour and a 1.9-second acceleration from zero to sixty miles per hour.

 Despite the high price tag of the Roadster and its other luxury models, the success of these models will help this direct to consumer auto maker deliver even more value and lower prices to the larger pool of consumers who eagerly await the Model 3 and future entry level models in the Tesla family.